yangshengaa/wavelets_STP/README.md

 Date: 2021/05/14

-1. explore PCA's coefficients, see what patterns from which columns are most salient, figure out why the model looks good --> acquire interpretability
+1. explore PCA's coefficients, see what patterns from which columns are most salient, figure out why the model looks good --> acquire interpretability (Yet to explore)
 2. Train test split serially; do not look ahead!
+(Fixed)

 ## Technical issues